 - Rural and regional workforce incentive grants.

 - Integration support for workers and their families.

 The department funds the Rural Workforce Agency Victoria (RWAV) to administer the grants on its behalf.

 The Royal Commission into Victoria’s Mental Health System (the Royal Commission) outlined a vision for the future mental health and wellbeing system.
 Since 2019, the Victorian Government has been working in partnership with clinical, community and AOD services, consumers, families, carers, and supporters to implement all the recommendations of the interim and final reports.

-The Royal Commission recommended the Victorian Government address mental health and wellbeing workforce supply needs in rural and regional areas and establish an incentive scheme to:
+The Royal Commission placed the mental health and wellbeing workforce at the heart of system reform, highlighting workforce supply challenges across Victoria which are exacerbated in rural and regional areas.

 You can also find more information through a series of questions and answers below which might be helpful.

 Yes, if the individual covers the cost themselves, they can submit the receipt(s) for reimbursement from RWAV.

 Yes, if the service pays any of the incentive costs, then they can submit the receipt(s) for reimbursement from RWAV.